Wagasana, greeting the day

 Whether it is as simple as "my dog is mad at me, so ate my slippers" or more serious issues like "my father abused me, my mother didn't love me, I was mugged, my husband hit me, or my dog bit me", ask these questions and allow what happens to flow.
 What others do to themselves or to us does not define who we are or can be.

 Often, we create stories for a variety of reasons.
 Remaining stuck in the muck can feel safe.
 When we change, everyone around us has to change and/or adapt.
 That may mean turning the status quo onto it's noggin.
-We are no longer the yes person, accepting all that is thrown our way (society, generationally, Internet, books, advertising, aversive dog training techniques).
-We decide, instinctually and intuitively and trust it, even if we make a mistake.
+We are no longer the yes person, accepting all that is thrown our way (society, generationally, social media, aversive dog training techniques).
+We decide, instinctually and intuitively, and trust it, even if we make a mistake.
 Mistakes are how we learn to empower ourselves and become independent, free thinkers.
 Letting go knowing that it may happen again because we are creatures of habit, then trying again to do it differently is growth.
-Take 3-steps forward, 2-steps back, but always be one step ahead of the game of life.
-Liha-L-Ligo.

 Meditations Q - T